wdv4758h/pypy-extradoc/planning/py3.5/2016-august-progress.rst

   depends on compact unicode representation)

 * enum: Support for enumeration types (PEP 435).
+  (PURELY-APPLEVEL, nothing to do, except look at test failures showing other things not implemented like always)

 * pathlib: Object-oriented filesystem paths (PEP 428).